railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_classic.rst

 why many companies hardly use their document management system even if they have gone to the cost and effort of purchasing and installing one.

-.. tip::  Free document management systems
+.. tip::  Free Document Management Systems

     A number of free document management applications exist.
 The most well known are: